 Let’s face it: We all sometimes give in to temptations, especially when it comes to eating.
 So if you occasionally slip up while following the South Beach Diet, does it mean you’ve failed?
 Not even close!
 Everyone is bound to have moments of weakness, and the good news is that it’s never too late to get back on track.
 The simple fix?
 If your indulgences have caused you to pack on a few pounds or experience cravings, move back to Phase 1 for a little while, or simply cut back on carbs, including fruits, whole grains, and starchy vegetables.
 Once you've lost the added weight and eliminated your cravings, you can pick up where you left off.

-your cupboards, refrigerator, and freezer of all the unhealthy foods that trigger your cravings.
+your cupboards, refrigerator, and freezer of all the unhealthy foods that

-- If someone gives you an indulgent present, like a box of chocolates or your favorite cookies, don’t be tempted.
-Take it to work, or give it to a neighbor or friend who will appreciate it.
+- If someone gives you food as a present, like a box of chocolates or your favorite cookies, take it to work, or give it to a neighbor or friend who will appreciate it.